doomvox/raku-study/notes/meeting_2021sep26.md

             1.  results vary tremendously, no clear winner

-        4.  multi with overlapping subsets supposed to need 'is default' to break tie
+        4.  multi with overlapping subsets:

             1.  <https://github.com/doomvox/raku-study/tree/main/bin/2021sep26/multi_dispatch_with_overlapping_subset_types.raku>

-            2.  note: "default" means something different in the two approaches
+            2.  tie breaking:

+                1. I figured you'd need "is default"&#x2013; instead it goes by order-of-definition (NOT DOCUMENTED)

+                2.  "is default" actually only works for two alternatives, with three you'd be SOL

+                3.  brad gilbert argues it has to be this way for performance reasons

-<a id="org0cdb54c"></a>
+<a id="org6e5aaed"></a>

 ### data-handling in raku